dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Modules.md

   - $b_i$ is the **sum of sizes** of all Jordan blocks associated to $\lambda_i$

   - $\dim E_{\lambda_i}$ is the **number of Jordan blocks** associated to $\lambda_i$

+## Using Canonical Forms

+**Lemma**:
+For a linear operator on a vector space of nonzero finite dimension, TFAE:

+  - The minimal polynomial is equal to the characteristic polynomial.

+  - The list of invariant factors has length one.

+  - The Rational Canonical Form has a single block.

+  - The operator has a matrix similar to a companion matrix.

+  - There exists a *cyclic vector* $v$ such that $\spanof_k\theset{T^j \vector v \suchthat j = 1, 2, \cdots} = V.$

+  - $T$ has $\dim V$ distinct eigenvalues

 ## Matrix Counterexamples